Saad-ki-git/eRegistrar8/README.md

 # Full-Stack-react-django
 this is a full stack website created with react in frontend and Django in backend it is a mid-level project website that in the backend contain email verification when user is created and other token authentication also I have also used redux and res_framework
+This is will also take canvas user signature,sharing the files between different user by searching them and doing comments on file and other functionality

 If the card pictures don't work on the main home page when done searching and few cards show up there if the pictures are not shown then do this